roccobalocco/AvodingTrafficFines/Notes/Relation.md

 ### Using python:

-We should consider that an RTF that ends up with `Send Fine` is not a real end for our process, but just a checkpoint in the workflow.
-We should think the same for `Send for Credit Collection`, in fact it seems like another checkpoint that should end up into `Payment`, in this moment I am considering this activity like a reminder for the unpayed RTF, but I will make it sure in the future, analyze the time between a `Send Fine` and a `Send for Credit Collection` activity.

-I also had a look at the percentage of all the activities, without considering them as a Start nor End points:
+It's crucial to recognize that activities like `Send Fine` and `Send for Credit Collection` are checkpoints rather than true endpoints.
+For example, `Send Fine` often precedes `Payment` or `Send for Credit Collection`.

+Exploring activity percentages further confirms that `Send Fine` is a transitional activity.
+Conversely, `Send for Credit Collection` often marks the end of a process, as evidenced by its frequency in the logs.

+Based on my analysis of the percentage of all activities without considering them as Start or End points, I confirmed my previous thought that `Send Fine` is primarily a checkpoint in the traces.
+This activity is recorded approximately $20'000$ times as an end activity and $100'000$ times in total.

+However, I cannot say the same for the `Send for Credit Collection` activity, as the numbers indicate that it is indeed a final activity.

+Another discovery from this initial analysis is that the activities `Add Penalty` and `Insert Fine Notification` appear to be part of most traces of an RTF.

 ![image-20240722155436204](./assets/image-20240722155436204.png)

-From this look I confirmed my previous thought about `Send Fine` was only a checkpoint in the traces because this kind of activities is listed ~$20000$ times as an end activity and ~$100000$ in total.

-Unfortunately I cannot consider the same for the `Send for Credit Collection` activity, because the numbers confirm that it is a real end activity.

-There is another discovery that I made up with this initial look, the activities `Add penalty` and `Insert Fine Notification` seems to be part of most of the traces of an RTF.

 ### Using PMTK:

-To get a better understanding of the initial dataset I switched into PMTK to pursue a better knowledge.
+The dataset was explored to gain insights into the number of events per case and the most common cases.
+This helped in identifying useful information and filtering out outliers that did not contribute significant insights.

 #### Log Summary